-A less obvious step to solving the teacher retention problem is social and emotional learning (SEL).
 By developing school cultures that foster trust, care, and engagement, districts can create healthy and happy work environments and strengthen staff retention.
-And, just like students, educators can benefit from strengthening their social-emotional skills.
+And, just like students, educators can benefit from strengthening their social and emotional skills.
 SEL can assist them in managing stress and emotional fatigue, creating strong relationships with students and peers, and becoming resilient to the many challenges they face.

-Especially in these precarious times, regular check-ins give educators and staff a sense of connection and continuity.
+Regular check-ins give educators and staff a sense of connection and continuity.
 This can be as simple as 15-minute bi-weekly meetings in which staff share about their successes and challenges, ask questions, or bring attention to issues they’re facing.
-These regular meetings will show your staff that you care about them, value their experiences, and want to support them.
+Hosting these regular meetings will show your staff that you care about them, value their experiences, and want to support them.

 2. Teach staff self-care and stress management skills.

 High stress levels contribute to teacher absenteeism and high turnover rates.
-Stress also can negatively impact a person’s health and well-being and contributes to poor teaching performance and high rates of burnout.
+Stress also can negatively impact a person’s health and well-being and contributes to high rates of burnout.

 But research shows that when teachers are able to effectively manage stress and the demands of teaching, their health and well-being improve and they are less likely to leave their profession.
-They are also more effective at creating optimal learning environments for students by reducing classroom conflict and behavior incidents, promoting cooperation and effective communication, and building supportive relationships with students.
+They are also more effective at reducing classroom conflict and behavior incidents, promoting cooperation and effective communication, and building supportive relationships with students.

 Here are 10 tips for teaching effective stress management skills to staff.

-Teachers can also benefit from strong peer relationships.
-Help them establish a professional support network of peers, colleagues, coaches, and mentors, and encourage regular and consistent communication with this network to share advice, trade ideas, and talk through challenges.
-Co-workers, friends, and family can also provide invaluable support by lending an ear on especially difficult days.
+Teachers also benefit from strong peer relationships.
+Educator SEL encourages adults to establish a professional support network of colleagues, coaches, and mentors, and encourages consistent communication with this network to share advice, trade ideas, and talk through challenges.

 4. Encourage teacher voice and choice.

 Promoting student voice and choice is a well-known practice used to increase student motivation and engagement.
 Teachers can also benefit from this empowerment!
-Increasing teacher participation in school decision-making can improve their sense of agency, value, and motivation.
+Many teachers want to be involved in school-wide decisions, and increasing teacher participation in decision-making improves their sense of agency, value, and motivation.

 5. Cultivate a mentoring program.

 All educators and staff can benefit from mentoring.
 Mentoring can be a set of structured supports, or it can be an informal buddy system.
-While it has commonly been used to support new teachers, in the age of the pandemic, mentoring can provide much-needed emotional and professional supports for all staff.
-Effective mentoring programs contribute to healthier and happier teachers, and they have been shown to improve retention.
+While it has commonly been used to support new teachers, in the age of the pandemic, mentoring can provide much-needed emotional and professional support for all staff.
+Effective mentoring programs contribute to healthier and happier teachers who are more likely to remain in their field.